 Old Navy is one of the most famous American retail brands known for selling casual clothing and accessories.
 As a result of its presence in almost all cities across the United States, the blue-and-white logo has become an iconic symbol.
 This company is a cornerstone of the country's fashion retail industry and is famous for its innovative thinking.
 The brand offers active and casual menswear, womenswear, and for children.
 In spite of this, most people are unaware of the brand's history.
 The purpose of this article is to discuss Old Navy's origins and some interesting facts about the brand that very few people know.

-Old Navy History Begins with the Gap
+Old Navy’s History, Begins with the Gap

-The Arrival of Old Navy
+The Official Introduction of Old Navy

 How Old Navy Survived the Turn of the Century